 Use these webinars and online curriculum in planning for Advent 2021.
 Some of these resources were prepared for 2020 but are still quite useful this year.
 We will continue to update this section as more resources become available.

-Amplify, the United Methodist video streaming service, is hosting a free webinar on September 9th at 2:00pm titled Sharing the Christmas Story, Sharing Our Faith: Advent Studies for Every Church.
-The webinar will be hosted by Rachel Billups and features Adam Hamilton, Matt Rawle, and Laceye Warner.
+Amplify, the United Methodist video streaming service, hosted a webinar titled Sharing the Christmas Story, Sharing Our Faith: Advent Studies for Every Church that is now available to watch any time.
+The webinar was hosted by Rachel Billups and features Adam Hamilton, Matt Rawle, and Laceye Warner.

 - Adam Hamilton remembers the ten years since his Christmas classic, The Journey, was published and how this fascinating look at the world-changing birth of Jesus Christ strengthened church relationships and inspired readers.